miqueloc/phptravels-web-testing-fw/README.md

 - Webpage is changing constantly.
 Flights section can be missing or is possible that some element searching by xpath could not be found
 - Driver, Selenium and Browser version incompatibility
 - Cities/Airports and Country to select is possible that there are not in the webpage
+- Running with Firefox, some elements on webpage are not working properly

 #BUGS FOUND
 - Departure and Return date in flight list and invoice page are not correct.
 Always are the current date or tomorrow